Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: The inclusive-NRF approach

 \subsection{Developing stochastic gradient samplers for NRF model sampling}

-In Algorithm \ref{alg:learning-NRF-IAG}, we need to draw samples $(x,h) \in \mathbb{R}^{d_x \times d_h}$ from our target distribution $p_\theta(x) q_\phi(h|x)$ given current $\theta$ and $\phi$.
+In Algorithm \ref{alg:learning-NRF-IAG}, we need to draw samples $(x,h) \in \mathbb{R}^{d_x + d_h}$ in the augmented space defined by our target distribution $p_\theta(x) q_\phi(h|x)$ given current $\theta$ and $\phi$.
 For such continuous distribution, samplers leveraging continuous dynamics (namely continuous-time Markov processes described by stochastic differential equations), such as Langevin dynamics (LD) and Hamiltonian Monte Carlo (HMC) \cite{neal2011mcmc}, are known to be efficient in exploring the continuous state space.
 Simulating the continuous dynamics leads to the target distribution as the stationary distribution.
 The Markov transition kernel defined by the continuous dynamical system usually involves using the gradients of the target distribution, which in our case are as follows: